Shazam (econometrics software): Extensibility

 SHAZAM is extensible through the development of SHAZAM Procedures that can be included or reused in SHAZAM command files.
 Numerous SHAZAM Procedures have been written and are available from the SHAZAM Website or from many sites throughout the internet.

 Editions

 SHAZAM is currently available in four editions.
 SHAZAM Command Line Edition (SHAZAMD and SHAZAMQ) are text user interface versions that allow batch processing.
 They operate in double and quad precisions.
 SHAZAM Standard Edition (SHAZAMW) adds a native Windows application that incorporates a multiple document interface (MDI) interface including command, data, matrix, graph editors and a Workspace viewer along with integrated online help, samples and examples.
 SHAZAM Professional Edition (SHAZAMP) adds menu and wizard driven facilities for executing SHAZAM techniques, a data connector with SQL editor as well as an integrated debugger.

-SHAZAM user's reference manual

-The main guide available for using SHAZAM and offers detailed descriptions of all SHAZAM features, commands and options as well as providing guidance on statistical techniques performed and the algorithms used in the construction of SHAZAM techniques.
-It contains numerous theoretical explanations, practical examples and sample code.